 We collect and process the following personal data:

-• Progress data — which sounds, words, sentences and passages have been practised, stored on your device and associated with your account.
+- Progress data— which sounds, words, sentences and passages have been practised.
+This is stored in your browser’s local storage on your own device and is not transmitted to our servers.

 3. How we use your data